eNMS-automation/eNMS/docs/source/index.md

 The following aspects of network automation are addressed:

 - **Configuration Management Service**: Backup with Git, change and rollback of configurations.
--   **Validation Services**: Validate data about the state of a device with Netmiko and NAPALM.
+- **Validation Services**: Validate data about the state of a device with Netmiko, NETCONF, NAPALM, or Scrapli.
 - **Ansible Service**: Store and run Ansible playbooks.
 - **REST Service**: Send REST calls with variable URL and payload.
 - **Python Script Service**: Any python script can be integrated into the web UI. eNMS will automatically generate a form in the UI for the script input parameters.
--   **Workflows**: Services can be combined together graphically in a workflow.
+- **Workflows**: Services can be combined graphically in a workflow.
--   **Scheduling**: Services and workflows can be scheduled to start at a later time, or run periodically with CRON.
+- **Scheduling**: Services and workflows can be scheduled to start at a later time, or run periodically with CRON, as well as run on demand.
 - **Event-driven automation**: Services and workflows can be triggered from the REST API.

 ## System Overview